Leninner/personal_portfolio/src/content/projects/static-website-aws.md

 11. After confirming the new user using either the /verify.html page or the Cognito console, visit /signin.html and log in using the email address and password you entered during the registration step.

 12. If successful you should be redirected to /ride.html.
 You should see a notification that the API is not configured.
-Important: Copy and save the auth token in order to create the Amazon Cognito user pool authorizer in the next module.

 #### 3. Serverless Backend